 In order to process your complaint, please provide the information required using the template for complaint.
-This should then be sent to the Complaints Officer at the following email address: email@example.com
+This should then be attached to a call logged with the IT Service Desk - https://servicedesk.durham.ac.uk

 Your complaint will be acknowledged within 7 working hours/days of receipt.

-The depositor responsible for the creation of the video will have 30 working days to refute your complaint.
+The depositor responsible for the creation of the content will have 30 working days to refute your complaint.

 Action to be taken on receipt of a complaint

-The Learning Technology Team has the authority to remove content from the service.
+The University has the authority to remove content from the service.
 On receipt of a notice of complaint regarding content, the officer responsible for administering complaints will:

 - Acknowledge receipt of the complaint by email